 Federal Reserve meeting Ahead Pivot The verdict on what comes next.

-The story within the story is that the bounce rests on what the Fed does next.
+The bounce rests on what the Fed does next.
 A steadier dollar gave the metals room to recover, but the meeting will decide whether that room widens into a genuine climb or closes back up.

 05 The precious-metals scoreboard